ExtKernel/idp-sync-service/README.md

     ```bash
       docker run --name=idp-sync-service -p 8000:8000 exkernel/idp-sync-service:<VERSION>
     ```
-   You can map any external port you want to the internal one.
+   - You can map any external port you want to the internal one
+   - You can give any name to the container

    Remember to specify environment variables using the `-e` flag:
    - `-e EUREKA_URI=<value>`
    - `-e DATASOURCE_HOST=<value>`